 The SSEPC Executive Board members are committed to supporting YOU!
 Please reach out to us if you have ideas, questions, and/or concerns about how our caucus can support you.

-My name is Kathy Boothe and I am currently living in Chandler, AZ with my husband and our cat (Zoey) and dog (Zeus).
+My name is Kathy Boothe and I am excited to serve as the SSEPC Chair this year!
+I am currently living in Chandler, AZ with my husband, our cat (Zoey) and dog (Zeus).
 I am an associate professor and program coordinator for Special Education at Southeastern Oklahoma State University.
 I teach graduate asynchronous courses, which has afforded me the opportunity to live remotely.

 I have a B.S. in Rehabilitation Studies and my M.Ed. and Ph.D. are both in Special Education with an emphasis in Emotional/Behavioral disorders.
 I began her career as a self-contained classroom teacher for students with Emotional/Behavioral disorders.
 Additionally, I have worked as a district level behavior specialist and offer behavior training to local school districts.
 However, I have found my calling in working with pre- and in-service teachers at the college level.
 I truly enjoy working with teachers as they learn more about themselves and the field of special education.

 I have been a member of CEC and TED since beginning my doctoral studies in 2007.
 My involvement with SSEPC dates back to 2010 when I was in my first year teaching at a university in Augusta, GA.
-During my tenure with SSEPC I have served in the capacity of communications editor, membership chair, and now associate chair.
-Additionally, for the last several years I have been involved with the TED Professional Development committee.
-I have also served as a sponsor for a student CEC group in GA, and have experience working at the state level as a board member of both Georgia and Oklahoma CEC.
-I have also served as conference support for CEC’s TED conferences and as proposal reviews for several divisions of CEC.
+During my tenure with SSEPC I have served in the capacity of communications editor, membership chair, and associate chair.
+Additionally, the last two years I have served on the TED Conference Advisory Committee.
+Previously I have served as sponsor of the Augusta State University (now Augusta University) student CEC group in GA, and have experience working at the state level as a board member of both Georgia and Oklahoma CEC.

 My current research interests include effective online teaching, and effectively preparing general and special educators to handle disruptive behaviors through the use of proper classroom management techniques.